xapian/xapian-gsoc-proposal/proposal.rst

 **Why have you chosen this particular project?**

-Because I am interested in studying searching/NLP, I aim it as the future theme for my master degree.
+Because I am interested in studying searching/NLP, I aim this area as the future theme for my master degree.
 This particular idea enables me to access and learn most about the core algorithm and principles of searching.